LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 	$ open /Applications/JupyterLab.app

-This is not an issue on Linux or Windows where JupyterLab Desktop can be started by double-clicking its icon.
+This is not an issue on Linux or Windows where, assuming that the `LOGTALKHOME` and `LOGTALKUSER` environment variables are defined, JupyterLab Desktop can be started by double-clicking its icon.

 ### Running using Jupyter notebook